 SOME RULES ARE MADE TO BE BROKEN DOLLS’, BUT NOT THESE ONES.
 FOLLOW THESE SO YOUR NEW CLAWS STAY FLAWLESS LIKE YOU.

 Avoid using products that contain lanolin, mineral oil, petroleum jelly & essential oils (found in creams such as Sudocrem, E45, Vaseline, suncreams, hand creams & skincare to name a few!).
 These react with the nail coatings, causing them to lift from the nail plate or in some cases, eat away the product.
-Keep your creams away from your nails, use cotton pads or gloves if possible, the palms of your hands rather than fingertips and wash hands thoroughly after use!
+Keep your creams away from your nails, use cotton pads or gloves if possible, the palms of your hands rather than fingertips & wash hands thoroughly after use!